cgarciae/treeo/docs/index.md

 ```

 ## Basics
-With Treeo you can easily define your own custom Pytree classes by inheriting from Treeo's `Tree` class and using the `field` function to declare which fields are nodes (childs) and which are static (metadata):
+With Treeo you can easily define your own custom Pytree classes by inheriting from Treeo's `Tree` class and using the `field` function to declare which fields are nodes (children) and which are static (metadata):

 ```python
 import treeo as to